scootcho/bitcoinj-bounties/README.md

 --- | ---
 ![CryptoTrustPoint](https://raw.github.com/Btc4All/bitcoinj-bounties/master/img/ctp.png "CryptoTrustPoint") | ![37Coins](https://raw.github.com/Btc4All/bitcoinj-bounties/master/img/37coins.png "37Coins")

-We are two startups in the [PnP Bitcoin accelerator](http://www.coindesk.com/plug-play-unveils-bitcoin-startup-incubator-expert-mentors/).
-Both of our companies have a need in Multi-Sig support with HD Bitcoin wallets.
-We want to join forces and push the development of this technology in a fashion that is benficial to the Bitcoin ecosystem.
-One of our initiatives to achieve this is the issuence of bounties.
+We are two startups recently selected for the [PnP Bitcoin accelerator](http://www.coindesk.com/plug-play-unveils-bitcoin-startup-incubator-expert-mentors/).
+Both of our companies have a requirement for Multi-Sig support with HD Bitcoin wallets.
+We want to join forces and push the development of this technology in a fashion that is benficial to the entire Bitcoin ecosystem.

+One of our initiatives to achieve this is the issuence of bounties: Solve the issue, get paid!

 We have deposited 5 BTC [here](https://blockchain.info/address/1C2zaVZBwLfS4mJAgjKKVPp8xppVxeLTMN):
 ```
 1C2zaVZBwLfS4mJAgjKKVPp8xppVxeLTMN
 ```

-The funds in this address will be payed out to the amount stated on each issue.
-If we receive more donations to this address, we will create additional tasks and assign the funds to them.
+The funds in this address will be payed out for the amount stated on each issue.
+If we receive more donations to this address, we will create additional tasks and assign the funds and bounties to them.

+As soon as technically feasible, we will implement a Multi-Sig voting pool to distribute the bounties.

-You don't have the right skills, but love Bitcoin? donations encouraged! :)
+If you don't have the right skills, but love Bitcoin, we will graciously accept donations.

 What we need